Spokane County Sheriff’s chaplaincy only employs Christians, has diversified spiritual resources

 SPOKANE, Wash. – The Spokane County Sheriff’s Chaplaincy has ministered to wildfire victims, officers and crime victims throughout 2024, marking a particularly busy time for the group.
 The chaplaincy has also worked to diversify its spiritual support resources given the religious homogeneity of the chaplaincy itself.

-According to Lead Chaplain Robert Kinnune, the chaplaincy has been assisting fire department chaplains and FEMA staff working with Gray and Oregon wildfire victims, who have had to recount their experiences again following a federal disaster declaration which opened the door for more funding to victims.
+According to Lead Chaplain Robert Kinnune, the chaplaincy has been assisting fire department chaplains and FEMA staff working with Gray and Oregon wildfire victims, who have had to recount their experiences again following a which

 “It has been a challenging year.
 It’s been busy, ministry like that happens on top of everything else we’ve been doing,” Kinnune said.